+I glued on a felt belly and decorated it with puffy paint.
 I can’t explain what was going on with those ears, though.
 This is a classic example of overthinking and over-engineering.
 I should have just cut two little ear shapes out of felt and clipped them to her head using tiny hair clips.
 As it is, she resembles Head Trauma Bear (which, come to think of it, would explain a lot about Care Bears in general.

 Sometimes a good old paper bag gives you the look you want.
 Not recommended for masks if you’re planning to be walking long distances in the dark.
 This Strong Strong costume was for “favorite character” day:

 Paper bags can also be converted into vests pretty easily — just cut a front opening and a neck and arm holes, and decorate however you like.
 You can bash in the corners to make it look more like clothing.
-You can also just cut a head hole and cut the sides off completely and make a boxy poncho, making the base for all kinds of square costumes (robot, Lego piece, iphone, etc.).
+You can also just cut a head hole and cut the sides off completely and make a boxy poncho, making the base for all kinds of square costumes (robot, Lego piece, iPhone, etc.).

 If you need a basic flowy dress or robe, turn the bathrobe backwards and do whatever you want to the neckline — trim it and hem it with duct tape, disguise it with a scarf, or hide it with a collar made of cardboard and tin foil.
 Using an already-existing article of clothing is always light years ahead of starting from scratch, and you can often find robes in fancy, silky fabrics.